xonixx/blog/goawk_cover.md

 I was completely fascinated by the simplicity and clarity of this approach!

-Despite it was far from perfect and practical, I really considered using some improved version of this approach. ~~I hoped it would be possible to make this completely in AWK.~~ However, it was clear that to make it more precise and robust, the AST-level transformation was needed, not just naive source code modification.
+Despite it was far from perfect and practical, I really considered using some improved version of this approach.
+However, it was clear that to make it more precise and robust, the AST-level transformation was needed, not just naive source code modification.

 #### Chosen implementation approach